sp-niemand/pizza/README.md

 with release times, without preemption, optimize by mean flow time).

 It is an NP-hard problem, so for a large number of jobs it has no optimal solution in realistic time.
-Here an approximating algorithm (PSW) is used.
+Here an approximation algorithm (PSW) is used.
 It is based on the "shortest remaining processing time" rule.

 ## Run